|

 The 20 Best Astronomy Apps for Stargazing

-best stargazing apps for astronomy
+best stargazing and astronomy apps

 Some of the night sky apps mentioned in this article were pivotal in my education and understanding of the night sky.
-I often browse information about the target my telescope is pointed at using a smartphone app like Sky Safari Plus or Stellarium.
+I often browse information about the target my telescope is pointed at using a smartphone app like SkySafari 7 Plus or Stellarium.

-Below, are some of the ones I use almost daily:
+Below are some of the ones I use almost daily:

 My Top Choices: